2018 Calgary Stampeders season

-The 2018 Calgary Stampeders season was the 61st season for the team in the Canadian Football League and their 84th overall.
+The 2018 Calgary Stampeders season was the 61st season for the team in the Canadian Football League (CFL) and their 84th overall.
 The Stampeders qualified for the playoffs for the 14th straight year and finished in first place in the West Division for the third straight year.
 They also appeared in the Grey Cup for the third consecutive season, but after two championship losses, the Stampeders claimed victory in the 106th Grey Cup game, the franchise's eighth victory overall.
 This season was Dave Dickenson's third season as head coach and John Hufnagel's 11th season as general manager.

 Offseason

 CFL draft

 The 2018 CFL draft took place on May 3, 2018.
 By virtue of being a Grey Cup finalist, the Stampeders had the second-to-last selection in each of the eight rounds.
 The team upgraded their fourth-round pick after trading Charleston Hughes to the Hamilton Tiger-Cats.
 The team also acquired an additional pick in the fifth round from the Ottawa Redblacks in a trade for Drew Tate.